SIX Swiss Exchange: New economy

 The Geneva Stock Exchange, the Basel Stock Exchange and the Zürich stock exchange merged into SWX Swiss Exchange in 1993.
-In 1995, the SIX Swiss Exchange became the first stock exchange to fully automate trading, clearing, and settlement proceses.
+In 1995, SIX Swiss Exchange became the first stock exchange to fully automate trading, clearing, and settlement processes.
 On 16 August 1995, the closing bells rang for the last time on the trading floors, ending an era spanning more than a century.
 They were superseded with the world's first automated trading, clearing and settlement system.

 After the international financial markets recovered from the 1997/1998 Asian crisis and the 1998 Russian crisis, there was a period of two years of lasting bull market from October 1998.
 This bull market was mainly driven by the new economy boom and transition of this time.
 However, the boom was more limited on Swiss stock indices, since they are dominated by pharmaceutical, food and financial values, while Internet companies and technology companies play only a secondary role.
 Hence, it was only in May 2000 that the Swiss Performance Index crossed again the peak of 5,237 points that it had reached before the Russian crisis.
 It reached its then all-time high of 5,770 points on 23 August 2000.
 The bursting of the dot-com bubble sent stock prices down worldwide, and did not spare Swiss stock indices.
 The SPI entered a bear market.
 It had lost more than 20% from its previous peak by 22 March 2001, on which day it reached a temporary bottom.

 After a short recovery phase, the SPI started to erode continuously from May 2001.
 The 9/11 attacks accelerated this evolution, started with the bursting of the dot-com bubble, further.
 The SPI reached its bottom of 2,603 points one and a half years later, on 12 March 2003, at the peak of the SARS-epidemic and the Iraq war.